 Another metric worth considering is the relative quality or “stickiness” of a new hire.
 I will certainly acknowledge that the stickiness or quality of hire metric may not be applicable to every company, particularly those with seasonal employment considerations, or where significant, industry-wide workforce turnover in specific position categories is an ongoing reality.

 But, for other companies, quality of hire may be a very useful metric.
 If you bundle new hires within a given year and treat them as being part of a firm’s annual “recruiting class,” for example, you can start to evaluate trend data over a given timeframe that may highlight quality of hire issues specific to a year, a particular project, or even an individual department.
 When it comes to talent selection, professional sports teams are especially scrutinizing.
 Long-term success is impacted by their ability to draft quality players.
 It’s easy to understand why they regularly evaluate the performance of a given year’s draft selections.
 While they can’t expect that every draft pick will end up on the team’s roster, I think that it’s fair to argue that the best performing teams are also the best at identifying and landing quality players.

-In my experience, when an organization deviates from the key recruitment goals I cited earlier, the relative stickiness, or quality of hire level diminishes and attrition goes up.
+In my experience, when an organization deviates from the key recruitment goals I cited earlier, the relative stickiness, or quality of higher level diminishes and attrition goes up.
 Mis-hires increase Cost-Per-Hire expenses.
-Mis-hires also skew Time-To-Fill ratios, and make Time-To-Find assessments immaterial, because at the end of the day, the wrong person was hired, and the recruiting process must begin anew.
+Mis-hires also skew Time-To-Fill ratios and make Time-To-Find assessments immaterial, because, at the end of the day, the wrong person was hired, and the recruiting process must begin anew.

 Conversely, if a quality individual is identified, engaged, interviewed, hired, on-boarded and successfully becomes a tenured employee, measurable ROI should be readily evident.